What is it and how is it derived?

 Three months ago, we all came into work thinking we had a pretty good grip on what we’d be working on for the next several months.
 New marketing campaigns, product launches, and customer events dotted the upcoming calendar, and resources and budgets were in place to get the work done.
 Then the world changed.
 Suddenly every decision was fraught with uncertainty and we all started struggling to adjust to an unpredictable economy and a shifting set of priorities.

-To ensure the index remains consistent over time, we are not simply tracking the number of projects getting created in RoboHead.
-As RoboHead adds new customers, our raw project volume is, of course, growing year over year.
-To ensure the index remains consistent, we are expressing the index as an average of two ratios: projects created per RoboHead user active in the system during that period and projects created per RoboHead account (companies/business units) active in the system during this period.
+To ensure the index remains consistent over time, we are not simply tracking the number of times these activities are occurring in RoboHead.
+As RoboHead adds new customers, our raw activity volume is, of course, growing year over year.
+To ensure the index remains consistent, we are first computing the average of two ratios for each event: the number of occurrences per RoboHead user active in the system during that period, and the number of occurrences per RoboHead account (companies/business units) active in the system during this period.
 Doing so provides a consistent value both as new companies start using RoboHead and as existing customers add new teams in RoboHead.
-Finally, to provide a simple “anchor” to the data, we factor the raw measure by a constant such that the first working day, week, month and quarter of 2020 have a value of 100; other periods (both before and after) are expressed as a relative value to this initial period.
-For those of you who are mathematically inclined, here is the formula being used (for anyone else I apologize for any high school algebra PTSD this may induce):
+Next, to provide a simple “anchor” to the data, we factor this raw measure by a constant such that the first working day, week, month and quarter of 2020 has a value of 100; other periods (both before and after) are expressed as a relative value to this initial period.
+Finally, the values for each activity are combined in a weighted average to produce a single measure for each period.
+For those of you who are mathematically inclined, here is the formula being used (for anyone else I apologize for any high school algebra PTSD this may induce).

 u = number of users is RoboHead during period